GRCLP1006 - Greece Cyclades

 Milos: Sarakiniko

-Ferry to Milos (around 45 min, included), an island forever linked to its famous Venus statue.
-You will discover the white canyon of Sarakiniko and its transparent waters, perfect for swimming.
-Milos was one of the most famous islands for the obsidian trade in ancient times.
+Ferry to Milos (about 45 min, included), an island forever linked to its famous Venus de Milo statue.
+Transfer to hotel (included).
+Explore the stunning white canyon of Sarakiniko (bus, not included), with its crystal-clear waters.
+Milos was also one of the most important islands for the obsidian trade in antiquity.
+Return by bus (not included).

 Accommodation